-NOTE: This tab functions only after you connect an Android* 4.x device to your development system with a USB cable.
+This tab functions only after you connect a supported mobile device to your development system with a USB cable.
 That device must be configured for USB debugging.
-You do not have to "root" your device to use this feature.
-See the Test tab function for a more limited remote debug feature that works with Android, Apple iOS* and Microsoft Windows* 8 phone devices.
+You do not have to "root" or "jailbreak" your device to use this feature.
+Only Android* 4.x, Android 5.x and iOS* 6.1+ devices are supported by the Debug tab.
+See the Test tab for a more limited remote debug feature that works with Android 2.3+, all Apple iOS* devices and Microsoft Windows* 8 and Windows Phone 8 devices.

 Debug Tab Requirements

 Your development environment and project must meet the following requirements in order to use this debug feature: